igraph/python-igraph/doc/source/tutorials/isomorphism/isomorphism.rst

 This example shows how to check for `isomorphism <https://en.wikipedia.org/wiki/Graph_isomorphism>`_ between small graphs using |isomorphic|_.

-First we generate three different graphs to compare between:
+First we generate three different graphs:

 .. code-block:: python